-I urge the young women of St. Scholastica, especially, to get involved in politics.
+I urge you young people, especially, to get involved in politics.
 Women in politics today are winning tremendous respect from their male colleagues for their integrity, ability and dedication.
 They are making politics more humane, more concerned with the quality of life, with the problems of the poor, the sick, the hungry, the elderly.